Rusholme: Wilmslow Road

 Wilmslow Road is part of the B5117, a thoroughfare running from Parrs Wood north into the city centre, traversing the campuses of the University of Manchester and Manchester Metropolitan University.
-It forms part of what is the busiest bus route in Europe, with many stops being serviced by a bus from one of many different bus companies every 60 to 90 seconds during peak times.
+It forms part of what is the busiest bus route in Europe, with many stops being serviced by a bus ran by the Bee Network every 60 to 90 seconds during peak times.
 A section of this road known locally as the Curry Mile contains at least 70 restaurants, takeaways and kebab houses specialising in the cuisines of South Asia and the Middle East.
 Appleby Lodge is a 1930s block of flats opposite Platt Fields Park.

 Notable people

 The cricket writer and music critic Neville Cardus (1888–1975) was born in Rusholme, as were musicians Roy Harper (born 1941) and Marc Riley (born 1961), actors Alan Badel (1923–1982) and Tina O'Brien (born 1983), and the novelist and dramatist Ian Hay: John Hay Beith (1876–1952).
 Others include Marguerite Addy, a Spanish Civil War nurse and Second World War spy.
+The Irish singer-sonwriter Christy Moore lived here in the 60s.